Silene: Taxonomy

 Silene was originally described by Linnaeus.
-Silene is the feminine form of Silenus, a Greek woodland deity.
 Divisions of the genus into subgenera or sections before 2003 do not seem to be well-supported by molecular evidence.

-The genus Lychnis is closely related to and considered separate from Silene, differing in the flowers having five styles (three in Silene), the seed capsule having five teeth (six in Silene), and in the sticky stems of Lychnis.
+The genus Lychnis is closely related to (and sometimes included in) Silene.
+When treated as a distinct genus, it can often be differentiated by the number of flower styles (five in Lychnis' and three in Silene), the number of teeth of the seed capsule (five in Lychnis' and six in Silene), and by the sticky stems of Lychnis.

 Sexual systems

 Sexual systems vary across species.
 Most Silene species are hermaphroditic representing 58.2% of Silene species, 14.3% are dioecious, 13.3% gynodioecious, and 12.2% are both gynodioecious and gynomonoecious.
 Trioecy, andromonoecy, and gynomonoecy have also been reported but are extremely rare.